mapproxy/mapproxy/doc/install.rst

 * C compiler
 * Python (development tools)

-MapProxy uses the python image library (PIL).
+MapProxy uses the Python Image Library (PIL).
 To get full support for JPEG and PNG images and attribution/watermarks you will need the following libraries:

 * libjpeg
 * zlib